smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 #### 2.6 App update and certification

-As already mentioned, app packages are uploaded to the SDL Developer Platform.
+As already mentioned, app packages are uploaded to the SDL Developer Portal.
 App developers may also update the application by uploading new app packages.
 The backend of the OEM store should store copies of a certified app package if the OEM accepted and approved the app.

 As a result, managing app updates is the responsibility of the OEMs.
 App packages hosted on the SDL Developer Platform should not be made available directly to vehicles.
 No changes are being suggested by this proposal to the SDL Server or SHAID in order to support app updates.
 If needed by the OEM, the OEM store backend should be able to store app packages of different versions.
 The OEM store client should list and allow installing only supported apps, dependent of the vehicle software version, SDL Core version and app's min SDL (RPC or Protocol) version.

-An app certification test should be perform to apps provided on the SDL Developer Platform before they are made available to vehicles.
+An app certification review should be performed on apps provided on the SDL Developer Portal before they are made available to vehicles.
 App developers can request SDLC app certification performed by the SDLC PM on the initial submission of the application.
 This app certification should be inspired by the mobile app certification and include tests that are valid for in-vehicle applications.
 It should not include tests to monitor data traffic with respect to effort and cost to perform such tests.

-The SDLC app certification tests will not test every detail and aspect of the application.
+The SDLC app certification review will not test every detail and aspect of the application.
 Once the initial submission has passed the certification tests the app should be marked as certified independent of future releases which won't be tested anymore.
-The test will not guarantee that the app behaves the same in OEM vehicles.
+The review will not guarantee that the app behaves the same in OEM vehicles.
 Therefore the OEMs should consider functional tests for each release to a depth they feel is necessary to make sure the app is of a desired quality.

 ## Potential downsides